tfausak/autoexporter/README.md

 That will generate code like the first example.
 A couple caveats:

--   Your source files must be rooted in a directory called `library`.

-    -   I will happily accept patches that lift this restriction.
-This is good enough for my purposes now, but it's pretty bad in general.
-The hard part of this problem is knowing when to stop when converting a file path into a module name.
-For example, how can we reliably convert `/home/taylor/HSPackage/Data/Package.hs` into `Data.Package`?

 -   Only immediate children will be re-exported.
 If you use this in some module `M`, it won't pull in `M.A.B`.